DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 using RMA
 dist = distribution(data, data, 0.5, [2, 2, 2, 2])
 ```

+Since the recurrence space has four dimensions, in this examples, it is necessary for `structure` has the same number of elements, where each element will represent the motif' side lenght for each dimension.

 !!! warning
     The `find_parameters` function is not compatible with spatial data.